R-Suresh/Emotion-Aware-SYstem-EASY-/README.md

 In the 6 emotion model, 6 basic human emotions are detected - Happy, Sad, Fear, Disgust, Suprise, Anger <br>
 In the 3 emotion model, 3 human emotions are detected - Happy, Sad and Anger <br>
-The mapping scheme for all the 6 emotions are shown ( for the 3 emotion model only the specifc 3 mappings are used)
+The mapping scheme for all the 6 emotions are shown ( for the 3 emotion model only the specifc 3 mappings are used).
+Split into main and experimental model

 | User Emotion        | Happy           | Sad           | Fear           | Disgust           | Suprise           | Anger           |
 | ------------- |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|